sourcegraph/about/docs/security.md

 We may choose to not issue a reward if any of the following apply:

 1. You engage in disruptive behavior on sourcegraph.com itself (e.g. spamming our system with requests, fake accounts, denial of service).
 Sourcegraph is [open source software](https://github.com/sourcegraph/sourcegraph), so you can [install a copy yourself](https://docs.sourcegraph.com/#quickstart-guide) and test against that instead.
-1. You publically disclose a vulnerability before we have fixed it.
+1. You publicly disclose a vulnerability before we have fixed it.
 1. You spam us with duplicate and/or low quality vulnerability reports (e.g. copy/pasting generic issues from automatic scanning tools).
 1. You are a current or former teammate at Sourcegraph (e.g. employee, contractor, intern).
 1. You are friends or family with a current or former teammate at Sourcegraph.